thomassuedbroecker/get-started-with-keycloak-microprofile-openliberty/workshop/README.md

 The `Authors` Microservice application supports a protected login with a JWT and the specific REST call `getAuthors` is protected by a specific user role.
 The image below contains a simplified architecture overview of the example which runs on the local machine, here you see:

 * The `JUnit` test and Authors Microservice are running on a `OpenLiberty` server
+* The `Authors` Microservice is build with MicroProfile
-* The needed `JWT` Key is saved on the OpenLiberty server in the `Authors` using a Microservice  [MicroProfile configuration](https://www.eclipse.org/community/eclipse_newsletter/2017/september/article3.php)
+* The needed `JWT` Key is saved on the OpenLiberty server in the `Authors` Microservice using [MicroProfile configuration](https://www.eclipse.org/community/eclipse_newsletter/2017/september/article3.php)
 * The `JUnit` test requests a `bearer token` to access the `Authors` service
 * The major configuration information inside `Keycloak`